-Here St Faustina was given words that clearly associate the ocean of mercy that opened up for the whole world as being directly related to the Lord's death, as the words "you expired" indicate.
-It is fitting therefore that when St. John Paul II declared Divine Mercy Sunday to coincide each year with the Gospel reading for today that we are given such a vivid picture of the Divine Mercy of Jesus.
-For today and every Divine Mercy Sunday we meditate on Jesus' wounds touched by St. Thomas.
+Here St Faustina was given words that clearly associate the ocean of mercy that opened up for the whole world as directly to the Lord's death, as the words "you expired" indicate.
+It is fitting therefore that when St. John Paul II declared Divine Mercy Sunday to coincide each year with the Gospel reading for today that we are given such a vivid picture of the Divine Mercy of Jesus as we meditate on his wounds touched by St Thomas.

-Today I want to think with you about one particular expression of Divine Mercy that is called: "The Law of the Gift".
-To help us think about this aspect of mercy let me begin with a story.
+Today I want to think with you about one expression of Divine Mercy that is called:

+"The Law of the Gift".

+To help us think about this aspect of mercy let me tell this story.

-During Holy week 2012 Clara and her little 8-year-old grandson, Michael, were walking home from Holy Thursday Mass at Our Lady of Mount Carmel Parish on Staten Island.
+"During Holy week 2012 Clara and her little 8-year-old grandson, Michael, were walking home from Holy Thursday Mass at Our Lady of Mount Carmel Parish on Staten Island.
 As they crossed the street, a car barreled toward them, with little Michael in the crosshairs.
-His Grandma Clara, pushed her grandson away to safety, taking onto herself the whole force of the car, and was instantly killed.
+His Grandma Clara, pushed her grandson away to safety, taking herself the whole force of the car, and was instantly killed.
 Her life-giving act was made the more poignant as it came on the night before Jesus died, returning from the Mass of the Lord's Last Supper, when he spoke of his own sacrificial death and where he gave the touching example of selfless service in washing the feet of his Apostles.

-Clara's large family said that she was a woman of constant, heroic, selfless giving.
+Clara's large family said that she was woman of constant, heroic, selfless giving.
 Her merciful life was a witness to the Law of the Gift.
 What is the Law of the Gift?
 It is a phrase coined by St John Paul II and is succinctly stated this way: